10 Best Treks In India To Take From April To September

 Bhrigu Lake Trek

-The difficulty level of the Bhrigu Lake trek of Himachal is moderate, and it covers around 24 kilometres round trip.
-The trek offers breathtaking views of snow-capped peaks, thriving meadows, and the sparkling waters of the high-altitude Bhrigu Lake.
+The difficulty level of the Bhrigu Lake trek of Himachal is moderate, and it covers around 24 km round trip.
+The trek offers views of snow-capped peaks, meadows, and the waters of the high-altitude Bhrigu Lake.

 Vistas along the Bhrigu Lake trek | Shutterstock